maiziezhoulab/FocalSV/README.md

 --num_threads 8
 ```

-This command runs for whole genome using 8 threads.
+This command runs for the whole genome using 8 threads.

 ### Output: